 I would highly recommend the Momentum Planner to anyone who thinks of their life goals in a highly top-down fashion, breaking down big goals into progressively smaller pieces.

-The Clear Habit Journal is a wonderfully-produced journal from Baron Fig that's intended as a supplement to the book Atomic Habits by James Clear, a book I wrote about extensively in a "Books with Impact" article a few months back.
+The Clear Habit Journal is a wonderfully-produced journal from Baron Fig that's intended as a supplement to the book Atomic Habits by James Clear.

 When you first glance at this, what you'll notice is that most of the pages are blank, with a light dot-grid pattern on them.
 This is done so that you can basically turn the pages into whatever format you want with a ruler and a pen.
 A few dots are slightly darker than the others, making it easy to divide the pages into halves and thirds, so you can make daily and weekly layouts exactly how you want them.
 In this, it kind of reminds me of a Bullet Journal, noted above.